CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 ## 2. Docker Setup
-Well set up MySQL in Docker using **Docker Compose**, which provides and automated and consistent setup across the entire team.
+We'll set up MySQL in Docker using **Docker Compose**, which provides and automated and consistent setup across the entire team.

 ### 2.1 Docker Overview